ajh3/NoSurfForReddit/README.md

 # NoSurf for reddit
 "NoSurf for reddit" is the world's first **non-addictive** Reddit client.

-NoSurf for reddit lets you access:

-- The top 25 posts from /r/all,
+Here's what it does:

+- Lets you browse ONLY the first page of /r/all,
-- The top 25 posts from your subscribed subreddits,
+- Lets you browse ONLY the first page of your subscribed subreddits,
-- The top 3 comments on each post,
+- Lets you read ONLY the top 3 parent comments on each post,

-...and nothing else.
-Plus, it X's out posts you've already read, so you won't click them again.
+- Grays and X's out posts you've already read.

+...and that's it.
 No more endless scrolling.
 No more brain hijacking.
 No more mindless surfing.
+No more finding yourself on page 89 of /r/all at 3am.

 Take control now by deleting your current Reddit app and installing NoSurf for reddit.
 Do it now.

 Includes Night Mode and AMOLED Night Mode.
 No special permissions required.